 Clubs and Societies

-Civil Engineering students have opportunities to participate in student chapters of such professional societies as ASCE (American Society of Civil Engineers) and AWMA (Air and Waste Management Association), as well as interdisciplinary student organizations in the College, such as Tau Beta Pi, the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.
+Civil Engineering students have opportunities to participate in student chapters of such professional societies as American Society of Civil Engineers (ASCE) and Air and Waste Management Association (AWMA), as well as interdisciplinary student organizations in the College, such as Tau Beta Pi, the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.

-Construction Management students have the opportunity to participate in the student chapter of the CMAA (Construction Management Association of America), as well as interdisciplinary student organizations in the college, such as the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.
+Construction Management students have the opportunity to participate in the student chapter of the Construction Management Association of America (CMAA), as well as interdisciplinary student organizations in the college, such as the Society of Women Engineers, the National Society for Black Engineers and the Society for Hispanic Professional Engineers.

 Chair: Nazaret Dermendjian